 Nonpayment Proceedings – Getting sued for back rent

 Most cases in Housing Court are brought by landlords against tenants for nonpayment of rent.
 The law requires landlords to first demand the rent – in writing or orally.
 Tenants should then receive the papers used to start the case in court from a process server – the petition and notice of petition (some tenants never receive those papers).
 Once you have received the petition, you have five days to go to the court and file your “answer.”
 You can tell the court your defenses and you will be given a date to come back to court for a hearing.
 (There are a few circumstances where you may choose NOT to answer.For more information, see our page on blacklisting.)
-See our full page on nonpayments.
+On your hearing date you will either settle your case with the landlord or go to trial.
+For more information on the settlement process, read over our guide to negotiating with your landlord in Housing Court.
+For more details, see our full page on nonpayments.

 Rent Arrears Assistance